ubihazard/kf2-dedicated-outbreaks/README.md

 Starting the Game
 -----------------

+*__Update:__ looks like it is no longer necessary to set up dedicated server in order to be able to obtain weekly rewards.
+Simply load Killing Floor 2 and choose “Solo Offline” and the “Weekly” game mode after configuring the time-spoofing server.
+The dedicated server portion of this guide is preserved just in case if it’s needed again.*

 Start the dedicated server using the startup script you created before.
 Hopefully your server is configured properly and it will soon load Burning Paris in Survival Weekly game mode.
 You can now change the map by reaching the web interface of your running server by pointing your browser to http://127.0.0.1:8080.
 Log in as administrator in the presented web form and you will be taken to the server home screen.
 The button to change map is at the top left.

 Finally!
 About damn *time* (pun intended).
 Start Killing Floor 2 and once the game loads up, the weekly should be changed to the one chosen by you.
 If it doesn’t change, well that means you did something wrong.
 Carefully review this guide again, find the mistake, and retrace your steps.
 If the weekly is right, bring the developer console by pressing <kbd>~</kbd> and type: